christianb93/async-web-container/docs/Protocol.md

 * all other error that occur while writing to the transport are ignored
 * if the handler raises an exception, a message with status code 500 is returned

+If a handler returns a bytearray instead of a sequence of bytes, this is silently converted.
+If any other type is returned, it is replaced by an empty string and an error message is logged.